What is dental bonding (tooth bonding)?

-The term “tooth bonding” refers to a range of dental procedures, each of which uses of a type of dental restorative known as “dental composite.”
+The term dental bonding or “tooth bonding” refers to a range of dental procedures, each of which uses of a type of dental restorative known as “dental composite.”

 Dental composite has a number of advantages when restoring the appearance of your tooth, such as its ability to create a strong bond with your natural tooth tissue, both tooth dentin and enamel.
 It’s also available in a variety of tooth-coloured shades, enabling your dentist to closely match the appearance of your natural tooth structure.